-In cases where motor vehicle stock is purchased from another vendor under a taxable supply, the motor dealer may deduct input tax if the supplier provides the motor dealer with a tax invoice or in certain prescribed circumstances, such other alternative documentation containing the information which is acceptable to the Commissioner.
-Input tax may also be deducted on motor vehicles acquired which fall within the definition of "motor car", provided that the vendor supplies motor cars in the ordinary course of its business.
+A motor dealer may deduct taxable purchases of motor vehicle stock acquired from another vendor.
+This deduction is subject to ordinary input tax rules where the motor dealer is in possession of a tax invoice, or in certain prescribed circumstances, such other alternative documentation containing the information which is acceptable to the Commissioner.
 In other words, the general rule applicable to other vendors which disallows input tax on the acquisition of a "motor car" does not apply to a motor dealer.